markevans/dragonfly/extra_docs/Processing.md

 Changing data in some way, e.g. resizing an image, comes under the banner of Processing.

+You can register as many processors as you like.

 Let's say we have a Dragonfly app

     app = Dragonfly[:images]